Ryan-Romig/BatteryResistanceCalculator/README.md

-react app containing different custom tools. this is for learning react in a useful way
 # BatteryResistanceCalculator

+netlify.batteryohms.app

+app for calculating internal resistance of single cell LiPo battery with a resistor load